Kileak/CTF/2016/internetwache/code/numbersgame/README.md

-# Internetwache 2016 - Code - A numbers game - 50 pts
+# IWCTF 2016 - Code - A numbers game - 50 pts

 > Description: People either love or hate math.
 Do you love it?
 Prove it!
 You just need to solve a bunch of equations without a mistake.
 >